ChrisPJohnstone/todo/README.md

+# ToDo CLI

-# Overview
+## Overview

-CLI app to manage todo list.
+CLI app to manage todo list written in Python standard library.
+Uses SQLite as backend database.

-# Usage
+## Usage

 - `td --help` will show you all the up date options for using the tool
 - `td add` creates a todo item.
 Example `td add do the dishes`